 - Milk from dairy cattle fed a natural grass diet has higher levels of conjugated linoleic acids (CLA), which may play a role in cancer prevention.

 As an added benefit, the SPCA Certified program prohibits the use of antibiotics on healthy animals to speed up their growth, a practice that undermines public health.
 This ensures that only the sick and injured animals who need antibiotics to regain their health receive treatment.

 We cast our vote for the kind of lives farm animals will have each time we take out our wallet at the grocery store, restaurant or farmers’ market.
 Ensure you support only hard-working farmers who have a passion for improving the lives of the animals they raise.

 - Choose SPCA Certified.
-To find SPCA Certified foods near you, check out our interactive map.
+To find SPCA Certified farms near you, check out our interactive map.

 - If you can’t find SPCA Certified foods in your area, use our quick guide to humane food labels to learn what labels you can look for instead.

-- Encourage your local supermarkets to stock higher welfare foods using our quick and easy customer request card (PDF).
+- Encourage your local supermarkets to stock higher welfare foods.

 By choosing more humane meat, eggs and dairy products in combination with a mix of healthy veggie alternatives, together we can make big improvements to the lives of farm animals, our health and the planet we all share.

 Are you passionate about farm animal issues?
 Use the form below to subscribe to our FarmSense e-newsletter.
 Four times per year you will receive news and information on what the BC SPCA is doing to help further farm animal welfare in Canada!